rufusmbrown/rufusmbrown.github.io/docs/posts/Aligning-Dumped-PE-File-from-Memory.md

 }
   ```

 To calculate the start of the first PE file section, we take the base address of the allocated file in memory and cast it to our PIMAGE_DOS_HEADER struct pointer.
-From there we calculate the offset to the IMAGE_NT_HEADERS structure by adding the value of e_lfanew to the base address of the file which is typecasted to a DWORD value from the variable **heapAddress**.
+From there we calculate the offset to the IMAGE_NT_HEADERS structure by adding the value of IMAGE_DOS_HEADER.e_lfanew to the base address of the file which is typecasted to a DWORD value from the variable **heapAddress**.
 We can see the format of the IMAGE_NT_HEADERS structure below:

 ```
 typedef struct _IMAGE_NT_HEADERS {